Is this topic for you?

 It's important to find and treat osteoporosis early to prevent bone fractures.
-The United States Preventive Services Task Force advises routine bone density testing for women age 65 and older.
+Experts advise bone density testing for women age 65 and older.
 If you have a higher risk for fractures, it's best to start getting the test sooner.
-Experts also suggest that older men talk to their doctors about osteoporosis and have bone density tests done if they are at risk.

 How is it treated?

 Treatment for osteoporosis includes medicine to reduce bone loss and to build bone thickness.
 Medicine can also give you relief from pain caused by fractures or other changes to your bones.